hamidbeyli005/typeScript-practice/README.md

 Each folder in this repository represents a different TypeScript example.
 You can navigate to the specific example you're interested in and follow the instructions provided in the README file within that folder.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.